naman39/RANDOM_NOTES/Search/readme.md

 **Path Cost:** Numerical cost associated with the given path.

 **Solution:** A sequence of actions that leads from the initial state to the goal state.

+**Optimal Solution:** Solution which has the lowest path cost of all the solutions.

+## Node

+A data structure that keeps track of
+* a state
+* a parent( a node that generated this node)
+* an action ( action applied to parent to get to this node)
+* a path cost( from initial state to node)

+## Approach

+We are going to look at the frontier(queue) and ask ourselves is this the goal if not remove it and expand the node.
+If it is we found the solution.

+### Revised Approach

+Start with a frontier(queue) that contains the initial state.
+Start with an empty explored set
+Repeat:
+  If the frontier is empty no solution
+  Remove a node from the frontier
+  If node contains goal state, return the solution
+  Add node to the explored set
+  Expand node and add resulting nodes to the frontier if they arent already in the frontier or the explored set.

+**Stack:** Last in first out data type

+## DEPTH-FIRST SEARCH
+Search algorithm that always expands the deepest node in the frontier

+## BREADTH-FIRST SEARCH
+Search algorithm that always expands the shallowest node in the frontier